JoeyStanley/joeyr/README.md

     commands.
 Like the `pillai()` function, it’s designed so that you can get the values you want without interrupting your flow.

+  - `lbms_index()` allows you to quickly calculate the Low-Back-Merger Shift Index in your data (see Becker 2019; Boberg 2019).

+There are three normalization procedures.

   - `norm_anae()` makes it easy to do vowel formant normalization using the method described in the *Atlas of North American English* using just one line of code within a tidyverse pipeline.
 This is my current favorite normalization procedure and I was sick of writing large blocks of code in all my scripts, so I wrapped it up as a function.

-  - `norm_deltaF()` is qanother way to normalize your data, based on Keith Johnson's (2020) paper.
+  - `norm_deltaF()` is another way to normalize your data, based on Keith Johnson's (2020) paper.

-  - `lbms_index()` allows you to quickly calculate the Low-Back-Merger Shift Index in your data (see Becker 2019; Boberg 2019).
+  - `norm_logmeans()` is a straightforward log-means normalization procedure based on Barreda & Nearey (2018).

+Finally, there are two functions are more about changing labels for phonemes and allophones.

   - `switch_transcriptions()` (and its shortcuts including, `arpa_to_wells()`), quickly converts
     between ARPABET labels and Wells (or Wells-inspired) keywords.

+  - `code_allophones()` is a one-liner that adds contexual allophones ("BAN", "BAG", "SPOOL", "TOOT", etc.) to your vowel data.

 ## Group 3: `ggplot2` themes

 These are currently not documented.
 The main one is `theme_joey()` which will produce plots using my own flavor of `theme_bw()`.
 There are some variants as well.
 The other helpful function is `joey_arrow()` which is just a shortcut for a type of arrow I like when I draw lines on a plot.
+I'll admit I don't really use these anymore.

 ## Group 4: The grapes